Introduction to Automata Theory, Languages, and Computation

 1. Jeff's Lecture Notes for CS154, Winter, 2000.

-2. Slides by Gosta Grahne at Concordia University, Winter, 2002.
-(Not currently a live link)
+3. Slides by Gosta Grahne at Concordia University, Winter, 2002.

 Course Materials